Annaseli/TempleRunGameUsingSensors/README.md

 # TempleRunGameUsingSensors
-A Temple-Run-like game in which the avatar's transitions between lanes in the game are made by data streamed from FSR sensors.
+A Temple-Run-like game in which The transitions of the avatar between lanes in the game are made based on the data streamed from FSR sensors

 Authors: Anna Seliverstov, Nitzan Nahshon